michaelmarty/UniDec/readme.md

 Added del_columns custom field in batch.py for those that want to edit the report fields.

 Fixed bug with CDCReader path in ImportWizard.
 Fixed weird bug with compressed mzML files.
+Fixed bug with save figure as and color bars.

 v.6.0.3